IBM/zmodstack-solutions/docs/guide/README.md

 # Solutions Enablement Ansible Automation (SEAA) framework for IBM Z and Cloud Modernization Stack

 ## Overview
  In this topic, we outline the [capabilities](/docs/guide/feature-list.md) and components of the SEAA framework.
 The framework provides a prescriptive model based on tags and configuration variables provided.
 These values determine how automation interacts with the underlying systems and a user.
-The framework offers the following components as outlined in the table below.
+The framework offers components as outlined in the table below.

 |**Components**|**Description**|
 |----------------------|---------------|